-Try mineral paint for its durability and wood stain resistance, use bonding primer to skip the sandpaper on glossy surfaces like metal or glass, or liquid deglosser that works by applying it directly to create an instant chemical reaction with new wood stains.
+Try mineral paint for its durability and wood stain resistance.
+Use bonding primer to skip the sandpaper on glossy surfaces like metal or glass.
+You can also opt for liquid deglosser by applying it directly to create an instant chemical reaction with new wood stains.

 Should You Sand All Types of Stains?

 Oil-based stain is a popular choice for woodworking projects.
 Prepare the wood by lightly sanding between coats to help smooth out any grooves and scratches, then apply a thin layer of oil-based stain with a clean rag wiping off the excess stain as needed.

 To create a beautiful and smooth surface finish with water-based stain, it’s essential to sand between every coat – except for the last one.

 A light grit of 220 or higher is best when using a dry cloth to wipe away any lingering dust from sanding between coats.

 With gel stain, you can kiss those tedious sanding sessions goodbye!
 This thick and paint-like product sits on the surface of your laminate cabinets or wood instead of penetrating its pores.
 So, no extra sanding between coats is needed after the first coat of gel stains.

 Lacquer stains are a great addition to your arsenal of wood staining solutions.
 No need to sand coatings in between.

 To get the best outcome, be meticulous during its application.
 If you spot any imperfections on the surface after application, simply wipe gently with a clean cloth until it’s smooth before adding that final touch.